Bin Roye (TV series): Development

-In 2013, it was announced that a drama series is being developed based on Farhat Ishtiaq's novel Bin Roye Ansoo, before the project went into development hell for almost half a year.
+In 2013, it was announced that a drama series was being developed based on Farhat Ishtiaq's novel Bin Roye Ansoo, before the project went into development hell for almost half a year.
 It was later revealed that Bin Roye will be released as a theatrical film and later on as TV series.
 Actor Humayun Saeed who played the lead role in film revealed, "Bin Roye is a romantic drama.
 But it will not just be a film; it will also be turned into a serial to be aired on Hum TV with the same cast."

-In July 2015, after the release of film, the drama serial went into production with same cast and crew, with Haissam Hussain replacing Momina Duraid as a co-director with Shahzad Kashmiri.
-Farhat Ishtiaq wrote the screenplay for series, changing several plot details in contrast to film.
-In an interview she explained, "Bin Roye the drama has the same cast as in the movie, but things which were not included in movie from the novel will be seen in drama.
+In July 2015, after the release of film, the drama serial went into production with the same cast and crew, with Haissam Hussain replacing Momina Duraid as a co-director with Shahzad Kashmiri.
+Farhat Ishtiaq wrote the screenplay for the series, changing several plot details in contrast to the film.
+In an interview she explained, "Bin Roye the drama has the same cast as in the movie, but things which were not included in the movie from the novel will be seen in drama.
 The shoot is done and most probably will on air somewhere between April and July of this year."
-This became the Farhat's second consecutive collaboration with Duraid in a year and seventh over all, she recently worked on Diyar-e-Dil (2015) and Udaari (2016), which were the highest-rated and critically acclaimed serials.
+This became Farhat's second consecutive collaboration with Duraid in a year and seventh overall, she recently worked on Diyar-e-Dil (2015) and Udaari (2016), which were the highest-rated and critically acclaimed serials.

-In June 2016, it was confirmed that Shiraz Uppal would compose music for series, who also composed three songs for film adaptation.
-In August 2016, Ishtiaq announced that series would replace, her then running series Udaari and confirmed earlier saying "the play will air this year as the last edits are under process."
+In June 2016, it was confirmed that Shiraz Uppal would compose music for the series, who also composed three songs for the film adaptation.
+In August 2016, Ishtiaq announced that the series would replace, her then-running series Udaari and confirmed earlier saying "the play will air this year as the last edits are in process."